akhsudop/redux-auth-phonebook/README.md

   mutate state, while automatically generating a new immutable state behind the scenes.

+- **Async Thunk Actions:** Redux Toolkit includes the `createAsyncThunk` function, which simplifies the process of writing asynchronous actions that interact with APIs or perform side effects.

 - **DevTools Integration:** Redux Toolkit integrates with the Redux DevTools Extension, providing a powerful debugging tool for inspecting and manipulating the application state.